microsoft/AcademicContent/Workshop/1. Introduction/Introduction HOL.md

 - [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html)
 - [Docker client for Windows](https://get.docker.com/builds/Windows/x86_64/docker-latest.zip)

-> In each case, it is advised that you install the latest stable release of the tools to ensure compatibility with the lab exercises.
+> In each case, it is recommended that you install the latest stable release of the tools to ensure compatibility with the lab exercises.

 <a name="Objectives"></a>
 ### Objectives ###